ferrazzipietro/DataImporta/README.md

 # DataImporta

-This project implements the necessary pipeline to organize in persistent storage (landing zone) open data about foreing trades of three Latin American countries (Chile, Brazil and Perú).
+This project implements the necessary pipeline to organize in persistent storage (landing zone) and perform analytics on open data about foreing trades of three Latin American countries (Chile, Brazil and Perú).

 **Requirements**